gpsidev/api_v2_documentation/route/README.md

     https://api.gpsinsight.com/v2/route/optimize?route_json=%7B%22stops%22%3A%5B%7B%22address%22%3A%221313%20Disneyland%20Dr%2C%20Anaheim%2C%20CA%2092802%22%7D%2C%7B%22landmark_id%22%3A810763%7D%2C%7B%22name%22%3A%22test%201%22%2C%22lat%22%3A33.6590744%2C%22lng%22%3A-111.9237522%7D%2C%7B%22address%22%3A%22--this%20is%20an%20invalid%20address--%22%7D%2C%7B%22address%22%3A%222200%20West%20Coast%20Hwy%2C%20Newport%20Beach%2C%20CA%2092663%22%7D%5D%7D&token=YOUR_TOKEN

 The route optimizer with keep the first location and last location in the same position, and optimize the stops in between.

+Also note that arbitrary keys can be added to a stop and will be returned back out when the route is optimized.
+For example, you can add a "po_number" key (or any custom key name) to each stop when optimizing, and you will get the same "po_number" back with each stop.
+You can also make an optimize request with duplicate addresses as long as each stop has at least one additional key that is unique.
+For example, If you use "po_number" as a custom key, make sure each stop has a unique "po_number", even if stops share the same address.

 Here is the example return value of the `optimize` call